 If you’re one of many Americans who currently have hard minerals in your home water supply, all you need to do is look around and you’ll notice any or all of these signs of hard water:

 The solution to hard water minerals is to install a water softening system in the home.
-This is a water filter device that attaches to the water supply and treats it right at the source.
+You might be wondering, “what do water softeners do?”
+This is a water filter device that attaches to the water supply and treats it right at the source, like water treatment.
 Salt-based water softeners introduce sodium into the water, attracting and removing the excess calcium and magnesium ions and thereby softening the hardness of the water.
 This will help reduce soap scum residue and other signs of water hardness minerals around your home.

 After you’ve finished installing a water softener for your tap water, the water coursing through the veins of the home (i.e. the plumbing!) is now soft.
 The benefits of water softeners and its effects on your drinking water are many, and include:

-A water softening system not only helps to reduce hardness minerals in your water supply, but it also improves your drinking water as well.
 If you have hard water and don’t yet have a water softener system, why not give us a call?
-We have both traditional salt-based water softeners and eco-friendly solutions such as Portable Exchange Tank Service.
+We have both traditional salt-based water softeners, which add sodium ions to remove calcium and magnesium ions, and eco-friendly solutions such as Portable Exchange Tank Service.
+You deserve a water treatment that’s going to be soft on your hair, your skin, your health, and your laundry.
 Your soft water, and all the benefits that come with it, are only a phone call away!

-Contact us today to find a water filter or water conditioner that’s right for you and your home.
+Contact us today at Rayne Water to find a water filter or water conditioner that’s right for you and your home.